Impetigo

-Impetigo is a bacterial infection that involves the superficial skin.
+Impetigo is a contagious bacterial infection that involves the superficial skin.
 The most common presentation is yellowish crusts on the face, arms, or legs.
 Less commonly there may be large blisters which affect the groin or armpits.
 The lesions may be painful or itchy.
 Fever is uncommon.

 It is typically due to either Staphylococcus aureus or Streptococcus pyogenes.
 Risk factors include attending day care, crowding, poor nutrition, diabetes mellitus, contact sports, and breaks in the skin such as from mosquito bites, eczema, scabies, or herpes.
 With contact it can spread around or between people.
 Diagnosis is typically based on the symptoms and appearance.

 Prevention is by hand washing, avoiding people who are infected, and cleaning injuries.
 Treatment is typically with antibiotic creams such as mupirocin or fusidic acid.
 Antibiotics by mouth, such as cefalexin, may be used if large areas are affected.
 Antibiotic-resistant forms have been found.
+Healing generally occurs without scarring.